-Shape your pitch by going back to inbound marketing basics:
+Shape your pitch by going back to inbound and content marketing basics:

 What does this prospect need from us in order to solve their problem?

 Focusing the demo around problem solving will completely shift the dynamics of the interaction.
-A company that applies this particularly well is an agency process management software called DoInbound.
-Coming from an inbound marketing agency themselves, the founders intrinsically understand the challenges of running and scaling this type of services business effectively and profitably.
-During their demos they show their prospects exactly how the product is going to add value
+It’s vital to understand the challenges and what it takes to effectively and profitably run your customer’s type of business.
+During your demos show your prospects exactly how the product is going to add value.

 Their role in the decision making process